CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_10_Lab.md

 1. On the **Microsoft Compute** blade, select **Virtual machines**.

 1. On the **Virtual Machines** blade, review the list of management actions that can be delegated through RBAC.
-Note that they include the **Deallocate Virtual Machine** and **Start Virtual Machine** actions.

 #### Task 2: Create a custom RBAC role in an Azure AD tenant